DropshareApp/dropshare-chuck/README.md

 # dropshare-chuck

 Custom landing page for [Dropshare](http://getdropsha.re/).

-## Usage

-Paste the content of [index.html](index.html) into the appropriate place in the "Landing Page" section of the Dropshare preferences.
+Includes inline preview for:

+- Images
+- Videos
+- Audio files
+- Markdown files (if the "Convert Markdown files to HTML" preference is enabled)

 ## Preview